lmjakt/BI229F_2021/session_4/practical_2/MSA_in_R.md

 In the above code we have not assigned the return value of the call to `msa` to any variable.
 So the calls are kind of useless apart from giving us an idea of how much time it will take to align the sequences.
-In the following code replace the defintion of `n` with the number of sequences that you wish to align.
+In the following code replace the definition of `n` with the number of sequences that you wish to align.

 ```R